zen29d/edrtrigger/README.md

 > [!WARNING]
 >
-> This set of commands is intended for **non-malicious testing** in a **controlled lab environment only**.
-These actions may trigger EDR/AV alerts or detections.
-Although all these are non-malicious and use non-routable TLDs (e.g., `.local`), they should only be executed in production environments if permitted by **compliance policies or explicit exceptions**.
+> Set of commands are intended for **non-malicious testing** to trigger simple EDR/AV alerts or detections.
+Although all these are non-malicious and use non-routable TLD (`.local`), they should only be executed in production environments if permitted by **compliance policies or explicit exceptions**.
 Proceed at your own risk.

 ## CMD